The short story…

 Back in my college/grad school days, you might say that I was a Pastafarian.
 That is, I ate ramen.
 A lot of it.
 Don’t judge!
 It’s done in 3 minutes, and that was about my speed back then.
 I now have a grown-up version of ramen soup (see recipe below).
 Although it’s not authentic anything and takes 10 minutes instead of 3, it’s 10 times better—and healthier, because you chuck that sodium-filled flavor packet and add an egg for protein.

 But let me rewind and tell you a bit about my background.

 The early years

 I think it was inevitable that I would be a scientist in some capacity: I was one of those kids with the skinned-up knees who had a toy microscope and a chemistry set, and who loved the outdoors and nature.
 I still enjoy hikes through the woods in search of morels (with very little success), morning runs, biking, and gardening.
-I have been known to catch a snake or two when I’m out walking or running.
+I have been known to catch a snake or two.

 In college, although I earned a scholarship for vocal performance, I ended up majoring in biology, earning a bachelor’s and then a Master’s degree.
 In grad school, I studied scorpions: crazy-cool critters that glow fluorescent colors under black light.